Buying Energy Efficient Appliances

 3 - Added information on capacity and duration of 'Eco 40-60' programmes

 5 - Noise emissions only include spinning (not washing) - but information on noise emission classes available

 Energy efficient tumble dryers

 On the labels you’ll see displayed symbols which show annual energy consumption (in kWh), the type of dryer, the cycle time (of the standard cotton program, with a full load, in minutes), its capacity (in kg) and the noise emission (in decibels).

 The running cost of your tumble dryer will depend on how long the machine is drying for and how hard it has to work.

 Investing in a heat pump condenser model may help you to use less energy too.
 This new technology re-circulates warm air used in the dryer rather than allowing it to escape – hot, humid air from the dryer is passed through a heat-pump for re-using.
 This method means that the dryer avoids the need for ducting and conserves much of its heat, using up to 50% less energy.

 Laundry balls also help to reduce the drying time and reduce the creases in your clothes.
 Free from harsh chemicals and excess packaging, the reusable Ecozone tumble drying cubes not only help to reduce your energy bill, but they are environmentally friendly too.

-Dishwashers are becoming more energy and water efficient and the EU energy label provides a good indication of how much energy and water a model typically uses.
+Dishwashers are becoming more energy and water efficient and the energy label provides a good indication of how much energy and water a model typically uses.